What Is Clean Beauty? We Asked Two Skincare ExpertsJuly 15, 2022

-You’ve heard it from brands, celebrities and posts throughout your Insta feed — clean beauty is all the rage.
+You’ve heard it from brands, celebrities and posts all over Instagram and TikTok — clean beauty is all the rage.
 But do you know what it really means?
 Here’s a hint: The phrase doesn’t have anything to do with cleansing products or makeup that give skin a clean, natural look.
 Instead, it’s what’s inside the formula that matters.
 To learn more about the trend, we tapped two Skincare.com consultants: Dr. Dendy Engelman, a board-certified dermatologist, and Dr. John Burroughs, a board-certified plastic surgeon.
 Ahead, they define what clean beauty is and how the buzzy skincare trend might influence your skincare routine.

 What Is Clean Beauty?

 Defining clean beauty isn’t necessarily simple, as there is no single definition.
 While you can find varied answers to the question “What is clean beauty?”
 Dr. Burroughs defines it like this: “A movement to have skincare products that are absent of toxic substances and more heavily based on natural products to help the skin.”
 But don’t immediately rule out ingredients solely because they don’t come from nature, says Dr. Engelman.
 She recommends focusing on the label.
 “Because there are no guidelines for ‘clean’ products, look to see if the product is as clean as it is advertised,” she says.